luigiifan/Macropad-Arduino/README.md

 - Cheap material but nice durability
 - Can be customized
 - Perfect fit for gamer
-- Wired connection for fast response
+- Wired connection
-- Without battery and light
+- Without battery and lightweight

 # Materials and Tools
 - Arduino Pro Micro